StefanTomic-NTNU/piazza/README.md

 #### Starting the application

+In order for the application to run properly one has to be connected to NTNU's network.
+This can be done using VPN.

 The application can be run using the command `gradlew run` in the root folder.
 Alternatively you may run the main() method in the [**Main**](src/main/java/tdt4145/ui/Main.java) class.

 #### Documentation
 Diagrams can be found [here](documentation/UML).